ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-5-2.md

-Chapter 5: Building Rapport and Trust: Developing Strategies for Building Strong Coaching Relationships
+Developing Strategies for Building Strong Coaching Relationships
 =======================================================================================================

 Building rapport and trust is essential for effective feedback coaching.
 In this chapter, we will explore the techniques and strategies necessary for building strong coaching relationships.